-Module M1058: Introd duction to Mathematical Modeli ing Courses Title Introduction in Mathematical Mode Introduction in Mathematical Mode = Typ Lecture Recitation Section (small) Hrs/wk 4 2 CP 6 3 Module Responsible Admission Requirements None Recommended Previous Knowledge Analysis Linear Algebra Educational Objectives After taking part successfully, students have reached the following learning results Professional Competence Knowledge Skills Students can model problems in Mathematical Modeling with the help of the concepts studied in this course.
-Moreover, they are capable of solving them by applying established methods.
+Module M1058: Introd duction to Mathematical Model ing Courses Title Introduction in Mathematical Mode Introduction in Mathematical Mode = Typ Lecture Recitation Section (small) Hrs/wk 4 2 CP 6 3 Module Responsible Admission Requirements Recommended Previous Knowledge Analysis Educational Objectives After taking part successfully, students have reached the following learning results Professional Competence Knowledge Students can describe basic concepts models, modelling of dynamic proce appropriate examples. in Mathematical Modeling such as he model esses, and discrete and continuous models ons between these concepts.
+They are capa eproduce them. s.
+They are able to explain them using Skills Students can model problems in Mathematical Modeling with the help of the concepts studied in this course.
+Moreover, th are capable of solving them by applying established methods.
 Students are able to discover and verify further logical connections between the concepts studied in the course.
-For a given problem, the students can develop and execute a suitable approach, and are able to critically evaluate the results.
+For a given problem, the students can develop and execute a suitable approach, and are able to critically evaluate ti results. e course.
 Personal Competence Social Competence Autonomy Students are able to work together in teams.
 They are capable to use mathematics as a common language.
 In doing so, they can communicate new concepts according to the needs of their cooperating partners.
-Moreover, they can design examples to check and deepen the understanding of their peers.
-Students are capable of checking their understanding of complex concepts on their own.
-They can specify open questions precisely and know where to get help in solving them.
-Students have developed sufficient persistence to be able to work for longer periods in a goal-oriented manner on hard problems.
-Workload in Hours Independent Study Time 186, Study Time in I ecture 84 Credit points 9 Course achievement None Examination Oral exam Examination duration and scale 30 min Assignment for the Following Curricula Technomathematics: Specialisation I. Mathen natics: Elective Compulsory
+Moreover, they can design examples to check and deepen the understanding of their peers. s.
+Moreover, they can Workload in Hours Students have developed sufficient p problems.
+Independent Study Time 186, Study Time in land. ersistence to be able to work for longer pe riods in a goal-orier nted manner on hard Credit points Eccure 04 Course achievement Examination Oral exam Examination duration and scale 30 min Assignment for the Following Curricula Technomathematics: Specialisation I. Mathen natics: Elective Compulsory